 See Related: Top-Rated Hotels in Lanesboro

 17. Admire the views and the Historic Architecture of the Split Rock Lighthouse

 Address: 3713 Split Rock Lighthouse Road, Two Harbors, MN 55616

 Located on Minnesota’s beautiful North Shore, Split Rock Lighthouse was vital for safely guiding ships coming into Duluth.
-Today, it’s a great historical landmark, museum, and state park.
+It’s a great historical landmark, museum, and state park today.